funbox/chronos/README.md

 #### Important notes

-Only Russian locale is supported for the current moment!
+Only Russian locale is supported for now!

-Other locales support is the possible task for the roadmap.
-But we have to be sure that there're users who want to get them.
-If you need one, please [fill the issue](https://github.com/funbox/chronos/issues/new?title=Add%20[YOUR_LOCALE_HERE]%20locale%20support).

 ### [formatTimeString](./lib/formatTimeString.ts)